lukeclarke12/Fashion-Image-Classification-Project-v1/README.md

 Shorts - 5

 The resulting algorithm can predict with an accuracy score between 60% - 80% across classes with images that have little noise.
 This algorithm is a quick first attempt for a larger project.

+If you clone the repository you can test out the app yourself locally using streamlit using the command streamlit run app.py provided you have the correct requirements installed in your environment.